Tag: reflection

 The Day of the Dead (Día de los Muertos in Spanish) has become a cross-cultural celebration/observation in the US, as the holidays south of the border gain prevalence due to population changes.
 There is a belief that the Conquistadors brought the Day of the Dead to the New World with them, and because the Black Plague was their backdrop, it became a more morbid observation of .

 Is the thinning of the veil true?
 Perhaps.
-It could also be, because its a day set aside for that belief, that we become aware of the separation between the living and dead.
-Then there was an older Christian belief that the of was such that the thinning was irrelevant, because believers were already unified.
+It could also be, because its a day for that belief, that we become aware of the separation between the living and dead.
+Then there was an older belief that the communion of saints was such that the thinning was irrelevant, because believers were already unified.

 All Souls Day is a day set aside to recognized, , mourn, those who had died.
 We don’t mourn those we’ve lost very well.
 “They’ve gone to a better place,” is a common refrain.
 However, their death still impacts our being, and All Souls Day is a good day to recognize that.